Telephone Icon Call Us Calendar Icon Book Appointment

 About Author

-This article is written by Dr Leo Hamilton, who is a US board-certified Paediatrician since 2003.
+This article is written by Dr Leo Hamilton, who is a US board-certified Pediatrician since 2003.
 Dr Leo relocated to Singapore in 2011, caring for expat and Singaporean children from newborns at delivery to teenagers.
 Beyond his background in Hematology/Oncology, he has an interest in asthma, behavioural issues (primarily ADHD), teen health, and modern management of routine childhood illnesses such as ear infections, bronchiolitis, and pneumonia.